cnr-ibba/dockerfiles/compose/django/README.md

   working_dir: /var/uwsgi/mysite
 ```

-This allows to call `manage.py` from the `mysite` project directory
+This allows to call `manage.py` without specifying the `mysite` project directory.

 #### Initialize django database for the first time